• Skip to primary navigation

 • 💬 Comments

 • Quick venison ragu in under 1 hour!
-This recipe is geared towards home cooks that want a delicious venison bolognese for weeknight dinners.
+This recipe is geared towards home cooks who want a delicious venison bolognese for weeknight dinners.

 • Healthy bolognese sauce without milk.
 For all my Whole30 and Paleo readers, we swap out the milk for coconut milk for a dairy-free option.